Pavlo165/Cycle/README.md

 1. Clone the repository to your local machine.
 2. Download packages: npm i
 3. Run the project in development mode: npm run dev
+4. You can also run the project in a docker container by running the project in build mode: npm run build.
+Then create a docker image, then run it

 ## Technologies Used:
 - HTML5